Theredblood53/Pokemon-Mystery-Dungeon-Quiz/README.md

 A project aimed at re-creating the original quiz from the Pokemon Mystery Dungeon Saga.

-All of the assets have been re-created based on the original ones.
+Background video and all the Pokemon portraits have been re-created based on the original ones.

+Questions, Answers and results data have all been taken from the Pokemon Mystery Dungeon Fandom Wiki: https://pokemon.fandom.com/wiki/Starter_Pokémon_(Mystery_Dungeon)

 Current deployment page: https://theredblood53.github.io/Pokemon-Mystery-Dungeon-Quiz

 # Changelog

-### Version 1.0.2
+### Version 2.0
 Changelog:

+-Added Music!

+-Added a different textbox color for EOT/EOD quiz

+-Added the "End of Quiz" Speech for all tests

+-Added game names in the main page

+-Added a button to go back to the homepage after a quiz

+-Modified the chains of if else with switch statements in the javascript code

+-Modified the code in general so it looks cleaner

+-Modified the name of files

+### Version 1.2
+Changelog:

 -Added missing "è" and "é" letters to the font

-### Version 1.0.1
+### Version 1.1
 Changelog:

 -Fixed some errors i forgot to check